diego-renato/desafio-iafront/ANALISES.md

 better behavior.

 The next graphics present the *conversão* through time with bootstrap conficencial intervals.
 The bootstrap conficencial intervals use sampling with replacement to obtain the quantile in the position 2.5% and 97.5%.
+Teh green, blue, red, orange, purple and yellow lines represent the cluster 0, 1, 2 ,3 ,4 and 5 respectively.

 Clusters                   |           Cluster
 :-------------------------:|:-------------------------: